- Using 64-bit Java on Leopard

 InstallationDownload ImageJ for Mac OS X from the Download page.
 The ZIP file you download (Image1.xx.zip) should automatically expand to a folder named "ImageJ".
 Copy this folder to the Applications folder, open it, and copy ImageJ64.app to the dock.
 A 32-bit version of ImageJ (ImageJ.app), needed for running QuickTime plugins, is also available, but it is unabe to use more than 1800MB of memory.

-The first time you run ImageJ on Mac OS X 10.8 (Mountain Lion) you may get the message "ImageJ64 is damaged and can't be opened".
+The first time you run ImageJ on OS X 10.8 (Mountain Lion), or on later versions of OS X, you may get the message "ImageJ64 is damaged and can't be opened".
 To work around this problem, go to System Preferences -> Security & Privacy -> General and set "Allow applications downloaded from:" to "Anywhere".
 You can restore the original setting once ImageJ is running.

 MemoryUse the Edit>Options>Memory & Threads command to make more than default 192MB of memory available to ImageJ.
 Note that setting the "Maximum Memory" value to more than about 75% of real RAM may result in poor perfomance due to virtual memory "thrashing".
 The maximum amount of memory that can be allocated on 32-bit systems is about 1.8GB.
 Another way to make more memory available to ImageJ is by running from the command line and using the -Xmx option.
 Note that ImageJ is limited to 64MB when you run it by double clicking on ij.jar.